Twometer/twometer-vr/README.md

 # ![TwometerVR Logo](https://github.com/Twometer/twometer-vr/blob/master/Artwork/Icon54.png?raw=true) TwometerVR
 A FREE open-source alternative to commercial hand trackers such as Oculus Touch or PS Move.

+> **Disclaimer**: This project is currently in a beta-state.
+This means, that in general, the concept and controllers are working and you can play VR games with them.
+I have tested that.
+But you may encounter bugs, crashes, annyoing setup procedures, unfinished features and the like.

 ## Get started
 To get started with TwometerVR, check out the [wiki](https://github.com/Twometer/twometer-vr/wiki)